-The Medicaid Low Income Pool (LIP) Council ("LIP Council") is subject to the Florida's public records and Sunshine Law.
-Any gathering (this includes email communication) of two or more members of the LIP Council to discuss some matter on which foreseeable action will be taken by the LIP Council is considered a meeting subject to Sunshine Law requirements.
+The Low-Income Pool Council is a collegial body subject to the Sunshine Law.
+Any gathering (this includes email communication) of two or more members of the Council to discuss some matter on which foreseeable action will be taken by the Council is considered a meeting subject to Sunshine Law requirements.
 The following is a synopsis of Sunshine Law requirements.